 Here I am sitting in the library, thinking what I should write for myblog.
 Did you know that this campus here in Mèxico is 1000 square acres.
 Last Thursday we went dancing, and before we ate hotdogs.
 Here one can put tons of toppings on their hot dogs, I think I put cheese, guac, chips, beans, cream, and mayo.
 Dancing was way way crowded, but fun.

 This last weekend we went to see a circular piramide called Guancanmontes, I think that s how it is spelled.
 They are very old.
 Even B.C.
 There were like rocks in a circle forming up into a piramide.
 These ancient people were actually quite intelligent, this pyramid representated the sun and the equinoic and 52 weeks in the year.
 Then afterwards we went to go eat at a restaurante called El Sol.
 I was full enough for two meals worth of food.
 I ate ham, I ate chicken, I ate beans, I ate guac, carne asada, lemonada, tortillas, shrimp soup, chips.
+Cultural Tip of the Day: Be aware if the busses are super crowded you may get closer to people than you would like to be.

 Real quick Friday: On friday we went to our friend Nidia`s house.
 She is our friend here from the church.
 She lived way across town and we got to eat the most wonderful tasteful thing in the world.
 I will be adding this to one of my other listing of interesting but quite good things to eat.
 We ate Guac, beans, tortillas, and Tongue and Stomach ( of a cow) I have to admit not have bad, much better than pig skin, and I have something new to add to my list of things I have tried that are extremely unusal.
 Then once again we had churros.
 It will probably be better if I leave out the numer of how many.
 After wards we went to this place called Teatro de Degaydo to see an opera.
 It was beautiful people of all ages.
 We had to dress up formal so our frien did our hair for us after dinner, my hair was straight.
 Back to the opera.
 My favorite part was when these three young girls climbed and hung off of these strips of curtain hanging from the cealing.